 Returns of the Company could be impaired by the concentration of Loans held by the Company or through the Company's investments in any one obligor or in obligors of a particular industry or geographic location in the event that such obligor, industry or geographic location were to experience adverse business conditions or other adverse events.
 In addition, defaults may be highly correlated with particular obligors, industries or geographic locations.
-If Loans involving a particular obligor, industry or geographic location represent a significant portion of the underlying assets, and that obligor, industry or geographic location were to experience difficulties that would affect payments on the Loans, the overall timing and amount of collections on the Loans may differ from what is expected and losses may occur.
+If Loans involving a particular obligor, industry or geographic location were to experience difficulties that would affect payments on the Loans, the obligor, industry or geographic location were to experience difficulties that would affect payments on the Loans, the overall timing and amount of collections on the Loans may differ from what is expected and losses may occur.
 The Company's portfolio of investments may also lack diversification among CLO securities and related investments.
 The Company may therefore be susceptible to a risk of significant loss if one or more of these CLO securities and related investments experience a high level of defaults on the underlying collateral.
 Further, the effect of defaults may have a greater impact on the Company as the CLOs often acquire overlapping Loans.
 Under such circumstances, the Company's returns could be significantly adversely affected if a small number of investments perform poorly or if the value of any one investment needs to be written down.
-The Company also invests in multiple Marble Point CLOs ultimately controlled by the Investment Manager, increasing the Company's risk of loss in the event the Investment Manager were to experience the loss of key employees or liquidate its business.
+The Company's risk of loss in the event the Investment Manager were to experience the loss of key employees or liquidate its business.